humdrum-tools/humdrum-documentation/guide/ch33/index.md

 begin by creating a re-assignment file where the estimated height of each vowel is given a value between 1 (low) and 10 (high).
 We can estimate the overall average vowel height for a piece by averaging these values together.
-The basic pipeline will extract the pertinent `**IPA` spine, eliminate all non-vowel phonemes, add spaces between each vowel, and then assign estimated heights to each vowel.
+The basic pipeline will extract the pertinent <span class="rep">IPA</span>
+spine, eliminate all non-vowel phonemes, add spaces between each vowel, and then assign estimated heights to each vowel.
 Finally, non-data records are eliminated using <span class="tool">rid</span> and the data